Baltic Finnic peoples: The Iron Age

 During the Migration Period in 400–600 AD, the Estonian influence gradually weakened.
-By the end of the period, clearly defined tribal dialectical areas – Finns, Tavastians, Karelians, Northern Estonians, Southern Estonians, and Western Estonians including the islanders—had emerged, the population of each having formed its own understanding of identity.
+By the end of the period, clearly defined tribal dialectical areas – Finns proper, Tavastians, Karelians, Northern Estonians, Southern Estonians, and Western Estonians including the islanders—had emerged, the population of each having formed its own understanding of identity.

 Early Middle Ages

 Finnic peoples in chronicles

 The word Finn is first mentioned in the form Fenni in the 1st century AD by Roman historian Tacitus.
 However, it is possible that he was referring to the people of northern Europe in general, particularly the Lappic or Sami people.
 After that the name Finni is used by Claudius Ptolemaeus (around 150) and the Eastern Roman writer Jordanes in his Getica (551).
 References to Finnic tribes become much more numerous from the Viking Age (800–1050).
 It was not until about 1171 that the word Finni was employed to mean the Finns.

 The term Aestii, the name of the Estonians, occurs first again in Tacitus; however, it might have indicated Balts.
 In Northern sagas (13th century), the term started to be used to indicate the Estonians.

 In a Norwegian text (11th–12th century), the name Kiriali, referring to Karelians, and the term cornuti Finni, interpreted as referring to the Lapps or Sami people, first appear.

-The opening chapter of the Old East Slavic Primary Chronicle (early 12th century) lists the following peoples living "in the share of Japheth" among others: Chud, Merya, Muroma, Ves, Cheremis, Mordvin, Chud Zavolochskaya ('beyond the portages'), Perm, Pechera, Sum (possibly meaning Suomi), Yam (Häme), Yugra and Liv.
+The opening chapter of the Old East Slavic Primary Chronicle (early 12th century) lists the following peoples living "in the share of Japheth" among others: Chud, Merya, Muroma, Ves, Cheremis, Mordvin, Chud Zavolochskaya ('beyond the portages'), Perm, Pechera, Sum (Suomi, possibly referring to Finns proper), Yam (Häme, referring to Tavastians), Yugra and Liv.

 The Chudes, as mentioned in the earliest East Slavic chronicles, are in a 12th-century context usually considered to be Estonians, although the name sometimes referred to all Finnic peoples in north-western Rus.
 According to the Primary Chronicle, the Chudes' lands were bounded by the Varangian Sea (Baltic Sea).
 In 1030 Yaroslav I the Wise invaded the country of the Chudes and laid the foundations of Yuriev (the historical Russian name of Tartu, Estonia).
 They remained until 1061 when, according to chronicles, Yuryev was burned down by the Chudes.
 According to Old East Slavic chronicles, the Chudes were one of the founders of the Rus' state.

 The northern (or eastern) Chudes were also a mythical people in folklore among Northern Russians and their neighbours.
 In Komi mythology, the Northern Chudes represent the mythic ancestors of the Komi people.